GEOS-DEV/GEOS/src/docs/sphinx/tutorials/fieldCase/Tutorial.rst

         ---------------

 The **Outputs** XML tag is used to trigger the writing of visualization files.
-Here, we write files in a format natively readable by Paraview.
+Here, we write files in a format natively readable by Paraview under the tar *VTK*

 .. literalinclude:: ../../../../coreComponents/physicsSolvers/multiphysics/integratedTests/FieldCaseTutorial1.xml
   :language: xml